 Why Do People Plug Crystal Meth?

-Methamphetamine can be used in a variety of ways, including by intravenous injection, insufflation (snorting), inhalation, and smoking.
+Methamphetamine drugs can be used in a variety of ways, including by intravenous injection, insufflation (snorting), inhalation, and smoking.
 The reason why someone chooses to take meth rectally can vary from person to person.

 Reducing Harm Of Meth Use